 - Cover perennials with spruce branches (winter isn’t over yet).

-- Save food scraps: Give to friends with chickens or mix with leaves in secure tote for composting later.
+- Save food scraps: Give to friends with chickens or mix with leaves in a secure tote for composting later.

 - Rotate houseplants.

 - So long as the weather allows: Build, fill, and repair raised beds.